 A Few More Notes on Facebook Contests

 Once you have your Facebook contest idea pinned down, there are a few more things to know.
 First, you need to decide what people need to do in order to enter your contest.
-Truthfully, something as simple as leaving a comment is all you need to do.
+Truthfully, something as simple as leaving a comment is all you need to do and makes it easy on those entering.
 You could ask them to upload a photo to your contest post, but keep in mind that the more effort it takes to enter a contest, the fewer people who will do so.

-Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging).
+Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging capabilities).

 Along with the Facebook promotion guidelines above, you’ll need a way to randomly select your winner(s).
 Using Random.org is an excellent free tool.

 Include language in your official contest rules and terms that gives the winner a set time period in which to claim their prize.
 That way if you can’t get in touch with them within a few days of the contest ending, you can choose a new winner.

 Advertising your Facebook contest will definitely give you the greatest impact, but other non-paid promotion options do exist, such as sending out an email to your customer list with a link to your Facebook contest or posting signs in-store.